alexeidoell/networking_concepts/readme.txt

 In the client, a line will be sent to the proxy/server that the client is connected to when a newline is inputted.
 If the line is empty except for the newline, the client will close.
+When connecting to the UDP server/proxy, ensure that you do not send more than 255 characters, as that is the max message length that they can handle.

 The servers and proxies cannot be closed through user input and will continue to run until forcefully closed e.g. the processes are sent a sigkill.